Roberto Cid Subervi

 Roberto Cid Subervi ([roˈβeɾto ˈsið suˈβeɾβi]; born 30 August 1993) is a Dominican–American tennis player.

 Cid Subervi has a career high ATP singles ranking of 211 achieved on 14 September 2020.
 He also has a career high ATP doubles ranking of 262, achieved on 19 October 2020.
 Cid Subervi has won 4 ITF singles titles and 1 ITF doubles title.

 Cid Subervi has represented Dominican Republic at Davis Cup, where he has a win–loss record of 4–11.

 College career

 In 2016, Cid Subervi was ranked no. 2 in the nation in the NCAA Div 1 singles rankings in his last year at University of South Florida.
-Parterning with Sasha Gozun, he was ranked no. 6 in the nation in the NCAA Div 1 doubles rankings in 2015.
+Partnering with Sasha Gozun, he was ranked no. 6 in the nation in the NCAA Div 1 doubles rankings in 2015.

-He reached the Quarterfinals of the 2016 NCAA Division I Men's Tennis Championships in singles before losing to the eventual champion Mackenzie McDonald from UCLA and had wins over top ranked players such as Dominik Kopfer from Tulane, Cameron Norrie from TCU and Ryan Shane from Virginia.
-In 2014 he had also made the Quarterfinals of the 2014 NCAA Division I Men's Tennis Championships in singles defeating No. 1 player in the nation Clay Thompson from UCLA.
+He reached the quarterfinals of the 2016 NCAA Division I Men's Tennis Championships in singles, losing to the eventual champion Mackenzie McDonald from UCLA, and he had wins over Dominik Kopfer from Tulane University, Cameron Norrie from Texas Christian University, and Ryan Shane from University of Virginia.
+In 2014, he made the quarterfinals of the 2014 NCAA Division I Men's Tennis Championships in singles, defeating No. 1 player in the nation Clay Thompson from UCLA.